ahi4/viruses/fake bank website - spam banco santander - comunicado/README.md

 **update**, @Digiweb_Ireland is not owner anymore, @hostopia 'bought' the responsability over IP 78.137.164.87 and did not update their info. @Digiweb_Ireland sent me @hostopia 's contact: support@host.ie and +353(21)2028058.

 I sent a twitter to @hostopia and an email to support@host.ie.
-Later I also found @webdotcom on twitter, send him a twit (2017-03-13)
+Later I also found @webdotcom on twitter, send him a twit (2017-03-13) @webdotcom answered me "@Rico858 Domain is registered here, but we don't host.
+Points to 198.154.248.248.
+See WHOIS for abuse contact: http://bit.ly/2mEde6r  ^cc" in the url I found that abuse contact is ipadmin@websitewelcome.com

 # e-mail header origin: